DysAnia1013/LC_Mod/BepInEx/plugins/scoopy-Scoopys_Variety_Mod/README.md

-# Scoopy's Variety Mod (formerly LethalExtension)
+# Scoopy's Variety Mod

 ## Overview

-***This mod now requires LethalLevelLoader as a dependency***

-Currently, the mod adds one new interior, which is dungeon themed, and some new scrap items.
-This interior is comprised of custom assets and is intended to add some variety to the interiors in the base game.
+Currently, the mod adds two new interiors, and some new scrap items.
+These interior is comprised of custom assets and is intended to add some variety to the interiors in the base game.

-The dungeon interior is in an almost complete state, with some bugs.
-There will likely be more content added to this dungeon in the near future, in addition to fixing some of the remaining issues.

 The dungeon interior is a sprawling and dark crypt style interior with a high degree of verticality compared to the base interiors.

+The sewer interior is cluttered with garbage and flooded with ankle-deep water, with a closer style to the vanilla interiors.

 If you encounter any bugs you'd like to report, please post them in the LethalExtension thread located in the "mod-releases" section of the Lethal Company modding discord (https://discord.com/servers/lethal-company-modding-1168655651455639582).

 ## Features
 1. Dungeon (Interior)
-	1. Sprawling interior made from custom assets with high degree of verticality.
+	1. Sprawling interior made from custom made assets with high degree of verticality.
+	2. Spawning parameters can be customized using the config file located in BepInEx/config.

+1. Sewer (Interior)
+	1. Flooded abandoned sewer made using both custom made and purchased assets.
 	2. Spawning parameters can be customized using the config file located in BepInEx/config.

 2. Scrap Items